dneup/HSABot/README.md

 </br>
 To use the prototype on the command promt on a Mac:

-* Open command promt and run .../ChatScript/BINARIES/MacChatScript local
+* Open command promt and run .../ChatScript/BINARIES/MacChatScript local language=german
 </br>
 </br>

 To use the prototype in the browser on Windows: